dehsgr/node-red-contrib-meross/README.md

 ## Meross Smart Plug
 Meross Smart Plug can be used to set smart plugs state and/or poll its current state.
 For setting smart plugs state to on|off you simply provide a boolean value (true|false).
 To request its current state you send any non-boolean payload.
+If your smart plug has multiple channels, all channels are triggered by default.
+You might control specific channels by passing the desired channel index via msg.channel attribute (1...n, 0=all channels).

 ## Meross Garage Door
 Meross Garage Door can be used to set garage doors state and/or poll its current state.
 For setting garage doors state to open|closed you simply provide a boolean value (true|false).
 To request its current state you send any non-boolean payload.